amath-idm/post-omicron/README.md

 # Vaccines-Post-Omicron

-This repository includes the code for reproducing the results in the manuscript "The changing value of vaccines in the COVID-19 pandemic".
+This repository includes the code for reproducing the results in the manuscript "The changing impact of vaccines in the COVID-19 pandemic".
 The citation for the manuscript is:

-> **The changing value of vaccines in the COVID-19 pandemic**.
+> **The changing impact of vaccines in the COVID-19 pandemic**.
 Cohen JA, Stuart RM, Panovska-Griffiths J, Mudimu E, Abeysuriya RG, Kerr CC, Famulare M, Klein DJ. medRxiv (2022), doi: TBC.

 ## Organization